EranOfek/AstroPack/matlab/util/+db/@DbAdmin/postgres_performance.md

 specify the maximum number of concurrent connections to the database server.
 By default it is set to 100 connections.

-We can also directly assign work_mem to a role:
+We can also directly assign work_mem to a role from psql:

-postgres=# alter user test set work_mem='4GB';
+    alter user test set work_mem='4GB';

     ALTER ROLE

 #### maintenance_work_mem (integer)